Hannah Palmer Flaunts Serious Cleavage In A Red Off-The-Shoulder Top

 Hannah Palmer teased her 1.5 million followers with her latest Instagram upload, a series of images that highlighted her beauty and serious cleavage.

-Palmer appeared inside at home, as a white sofa and mounted TV were visible behind her.
+Palmer appeared inside at home, as a white sofa and a mounted TV were visible behind her.
 A kitchen island and a tall wall mirror were also seen in the background while canned lighting appeared overhead.
 However, the model remained the focal point of both photos, flaunting plenty of her curvaceous upper half.

 She rocked a sexy shirt that showcased a massive amount of cleavage.
 The red number featured an off-the-shoulder neckline that was barely enough to contain her ample assets.
 The piece had ruching along the top, and its capped sleeves draped to the middle of Palmer’s arms, showcasing her fit physique.